Tidewater Virginia is known for its summer birdwatching, as the variety of species that visit is astounding.

 Woodlands and forests are excellent destinations for summertime birdwatching in Hampton Roads.
 Several parks have woodland trails where visitors can see many of Virginia’s most beautiful songbirds, woodpeckers, and other forest dwellers.

 Freshwater lakes are occupied by many species of birds in summer.
-These include some of the nation’s most unusual and odd looking birds, such as grebes, coots, and cormorants.
-Ospreys and other birds of prey often nest around lakes and reservoirs.
+These include some of the Tidewater area’s most unusual and odd looking birds, such as grebes, coots, and cormorants.
+Ospreys, bald eagles, and other birds of prey are also found around lakes and reservoirs.

-Many of these impoundments are brooding areas for waterfowl and shorebirds, offering birdwatchers and photographers a chance to see birds raise their young.
+Many of these impoundments are brooding areas for waterfowl, shorebirds, and birds of prey, offering birdwatchers and photographers a chance to see birds raise their young.

 Summer bird feeding stations receive a variety of visitors.
 Although wild food is plentiful, birds still visit bird feeders during the summer season.
 Feeders that offer specialized foods such as fruit, nectar, and thistle seeds often receive significant visits.

-Bird baths, fountains, and watering stations are also important and as water becomes scarce, local birds visit to drink more frequently.
+Bird baths, fountains, and watering stations are also important.
+As water becomes scarce, local birds visit to drink more frequently.

 Related Information